-Company Details Company Details Name of Organization RL Commercial REIT, Inc. Location of Headquarters 25 th F Robinsons Cyberscape Alpha Sapphire and Garnet Road Barangay San Antonio, Ortigas Center, Pasig City Location of Operations RCR has the widest geographical reach for its 16 high quality office assets.
-These are located in 10 key cities across the Philippines.
-Attached in Annex A is the list of office assets and their respective locations.
-Report Boundary: Legal entities (e.g. subsidiaries) included in this report RL Commercial REIT, Inc. Business Model, including Primary Activities, Brands, Products, and Services RL Commercial REIT, Inc., (RCR) is a company designated by Robinsons Land Corporation ("RLC" or the "Sponsor") to operate as a Real Estate Investment Trust (REIT).
-It leases commercial spaces to a diversified tenant base within its of 16 commercial real estate ("Portfolio") assets across the Philippines with an aggregate Portfolio gross leasable area of 480,479 sqm.
+Company Details Name of Organization RL Commercial REIT, Inc. Location of Headquarters 25 th F Robinsons Cyberscape Alpha Sapphire and Garnet Road Barangay San Antonio, Ortigas Center, Pasig City Location of Operations RCR has the widest geographical reach for its 16 hig quality office assets.
+These are located in 10 ke cities across the Philippines.
+Attached in Annex A i the list of office assets and their respective locations Report Boundary: Legal entities (e.g. subsidiaries) included in this report RL Commercial REIT, Inc. Business Model, including Primary Activities, Brands, Products, and Services RL Commercial REIT, Inc., (RCR) is a compan designated by Robinsons Land Corporation ("RLC" of the "Sponsor") to operate as a Real Estat Investment Trust (REIT).
+It leases commercial spaces to a diversified tenant base within its of 1 commercial real estate ("Portfolio") assets across the Philippines with an aggregate Portfolio gross leasable area of 480,479 sqm.
 The Portfolio consists of commercial spaces primarily leased for office purposes, with minimal retail spaces on some of the Properties to support the needs of our office tenants.
-The principal investment mandate of RCR is to focus on investing on a long-term basis in a diversified portfolio of income-producing commercial real estate assets, leased primarily for office purposes, and strategically located in major central business districts ("CBDs") and key cities and urban areas across the Philippines.
+The principal investment mandate of RCR is to focu on investing on a long-term basis in a diversifier portfolio of income-producing commercial real estate assets, leased primarily for office purposes, and strategically located in major central business districts ("CBDs") and key cities and urban area across the Philippines.